jungseoik/IntenVL3_Violence_SFT/README.md

 # less than 9GB memory on 1 GPU is reuqired
 python inference.py
 ```
-We also provide a inference example with visualization in `inference.ipynb`.
+We also provide an inference example with visualization in `inference.ipynb`.

 ## :wrench: Benchmarks